 En Carrer de Sa Mar, we find the small municipal Museum, located in an old home, ca’n Mo, built back in 1740, here we find many archeological artefacts and works of art.

-One of Soller’s most characteristic cultural displays is the fiesta of the Moors and Christians, better known as “Es Firó”, held the Monday after the second Sunday in May, during these festivities four battles are represented, these take place on the Platja d’en Generós, the Platja d’en Repic, Pont d’en Barona and the Town Square.
+One of Soller’s most characteristic cultural displays is the Moors and Christians Festival, better known as “Es Firó”, held the Monday after the second Sunday in May, during these festivities four battles are represented, these take place on the Platja d’en Generós, the Platja d’en Repic, Pont d’en Barona and the Town Square.

 Where to go